• Skip to primary navigation

 f_transmitter = 5 kHz

-We used IC 555 and two transistors to make signal oscillator.
+We use IC 555 and two transistors to make signal oscillator, also transistors are safe from high voltage by using diodes.

 One capacitor (250V AC, Class X2, 220nF to 470nF) connect output to phase line.